Su1ren/CISB-dataset/reproduction_material/README.md

 - section_name: The name of the section in the disassembly code where the test string is searched for.
   If the section_name begins with the word "between" followed by two strings, it indicates that the detector should check the scope between the positions of the two strings in the disassembly code.

+## Supplements

+After adding extra 17 test cases, not all of them will get wrong execution results under the specified compiler options.

+- DB_type_demotion.c sometimes fails on x86_64.

+Additionally, l-41 already exists in the original CISB dataset, so we do not use l-41-new.c for reproduction material.